-Private hostnames and IPs · Cloudflare for Teams docs
+Private hostnames and IPs

 Ensure that

-cloudflaredis connected to Cloudflare by visiting Access > Tunnels in the Cloudflare for Teams dashboard.
+cloudflaredis connected to Cloudflare by visiting Access > Tunnels in the Zero Trust dashboard.

 Ensure that the machine where

-cloudflaredis running is allowed to egress via UDP to port 7844 to communicate with Cloudflare.
+cloudflaredis running is allowed to egress via UDP to port 7844 to talk out to Cloudflare.

-Double-check the precedence of your application policies in the Gateway > Policies > Network policies tab.
-Ensure that a more global Block or Allow policy will not override the application policies.
+Double-check the precedence of your application policies in the Gateway Network policies tab.
+Ensure that a more global Block or Allow policy will not supersede the application policies.

+Check the Gateway Audit Logs Network tab to see whether your UDP DNS resolutions are being allowed or blocked.

-Ensure your Private DNS resolver is available over a routable private IP address.
+Ensure that your Private DNS resolver is available over a routable private IP address.
+You can check that by trying the

-Ensure UDP proxying is turned on if you are using Private DNS to define the application.

-Ensure requests to a private IP or hostname are reaching Cloudflare Tunnel by viewing requests in the Gateway Network Logs.